The early detection and management of cardiovascular risk factors is crucial for effective primary and secondary stroke prevention

 • reduce total fat (saturated and trans) – replace with mono- or polyunsaturated fats

-• reduce the total amount of dietary carbohydrates and replace them with unsaturated fats
+• reduce total dietary carbohydrates and replace them with unsaturated fats

 • increased intake of wholegrain products, vegetables, fruit, and fish